Unitary representations of real reductive groups: Nonunitary representations

-the space of {\em $\delta$-isotypic vectors} in $V$.
+$V(\delta)$ is called the space of {\em $\delta$-isotypic vectors} in $V$.
 There is a natural complete locally convex topology on $V_L$, making it the algebraic direct sum of the subspaces $V(\delta)$; each $V(\delta)$ is a closed subspace of $V$.